tambegaurav/coursera-clone/README.md

-# Coursera Clone
+# Coursera Clone (MERN Stack)

-Coursera is a edu-tech platform where anybody can browse for what they want to learn and can enroll and earn a skill for themselves.
+Coursera is a ed-tech platform where anybody can browse for what they want to learn and can enroll and earn a skill for themselves.
 This Project is build as part of Masai School (30 weeks Bootcamp) Curriculum project and completed in duration of 2 weeks.

 ## Demo